 I see an interesting parallel for Terra in the form of the Huntsman from Snow White, even beyond his role in the Dwarf Woodlands: he plays an underling who is offered the chance to do evil but balks when confronted with the reality of evil, instead performing a last-minute gesture of good (and a somewhat weak one as a consequence of circumstance, but certainly better than the alternative).
 Unfortunately, and don’t let any English teacher tell you otherwise, just because I came up with that allusion and made it sound appropriate doesn’t mean it actually works, and we have Terra’s own tenure as the Huntsman to prove it.
 Terra never actually contemplated doing evil, nor does he (with thankfully a few exceptions in the main story) genuinely contemplate doing good.
 He’s indecisive and middling, and I wonder how much of that is a product of the writing and the poorly arranged twist, and how much of it is a matter of structure.
 Let me explain.

 Things simply happen around Terra, sometimes but not always as a consequence of his actions, as he stays neutral as a consequence of his inaction.
-Yes, his neutrality, like real-world neutrality, allows evil things to happen, but I’m not talking about morality at the moment, I’m talking about milquetoast.
-This “things happening around Terra” narrative pattern is partially the fault of the game’s structure.
+Yes, his neutrality, like real-world neutrality, allows evil things to happen.
+But I’m not talking about morality at the moment, I’m talking about milquetoast.
+This “things happening around Terra” narrative pattern is partially the fault of the game’s structure, especially as pertains to the Disney worlds.
 “Act 1: Terra,” “Act 2: Ventus” and “Act 3: Aqua” gives Aqua the climax and Ven the rising action, but Terra gets the exposition and wanders off with a hundred loose ends in his wake!
 It sounds simple, maybe too simple to be responsible for such a wide-reaching problem, but take a look at it from another angle: Terra’s personal arc only ever truly develops and climaxes here in the endgame, which is when he’s actually allowed to participate in the end of a story.
 Terra’s story is like an engorged version of Kingdom Heart’s already existing backloaded narrative problem.
 Take this as a prediction: if future Kingdom Hearts narratives are going to fail, I feel they’re most likely to fail in the exact same fashion as Terra’s story, because this is the direction Kingdom Hearts seems to trend as a norm.

 But just because I’m getting to musing doesn’t mean the tale is over yet.
 New Xehanort – officially known as Terra-Xehanort, because god forbid it be easy to type – starts to walk off when suddenly chains of light form around the plinth, chains like those often associated with Eraqus.
 Xehanort turns about to find Terra’s armour, helmet and Keyblade re-assembled as if kneeling: the Lingering Will.
 Xehanort is surprised, saying that Terra’s body and heart are under his control, “so why does your mind resist?”
 Ah, so that’s the explanation: the Lingering Will is our first clear-cut example of the Soul/Mind element of the Body-Soul-Heart trinity.
 And if Nomura had stuck to plan and made the Unversed properly explore the Soul element of the trinity throughout the game the way KH1 and 2 handled Heart and Body, this might have been both expected and an excellent capper.
 Instead he did nothing of the sort and many Kingdom Hearts fans are just as confused as ever, while the rest aren’t confused but would have to admit they’re standing on a very thin shelf.
 Look at this mess!
 They dropped the ball so hard there’s a crack in the floor!

-(Palizinha raises the point that if Ansem the Wise was right in KH2, the Soul can’t be separated from the body without both dying, so maybe this is just the Mind, just like Xehanort says, and Soul and Mind are distinct?
+(Reader Palizinha raises the point that if Ansem the Wise was right in KH2, the Soul can’t be separated from the body without both parts dying, so maybe this is just the Mind, just like Xehanort says, and Soul and Mind are distinct?
 I wish they’d clarify these things, but like I was just saying, they seem to have given up on that sometime during development!)

 The Lingering Will does not speak, not even to the degree that it did in FM+, and simply draws its Keyblade (always the Ends of the Earth, regardless of the player’s equipment) and engages the new Xehanort to the tune of a remixed “Rage Awakened.”